lurchmath/second-order-matching/to-dos.md

 # To-dos

-- Ensure that this package can be loaded as an ES6 module in the Node, the browser, and a WebWorker.
-Currently, it works as an ES6 module in Node, but has not been tested in the other two environments.
+- Ensure that this package can be loaded as an ES6 module in the browser and a WebWorker.
+Currently, it works as an ES6 module in Node, but has not been tested in those other two environments.
 This may require upgrading the OpenMath module to ES6 rather than CommonJS.
 - Since some ES6 features are being used to implement iterators, the whole repo now assumes ES6.
 Consequently, a lot of code that was written in ES5 style